ryan4yin/video2chars/README.md

 The above command shows that the path of the specified video will be converted to a width of 120 characters of video, only 10 seconds before the conversion. you'll see a file named `output.mp4` in your current directory when it completes, have fun ~

->p.s. if it's a bit slow, turn down the width and duration, to speed up the conversion.
+>p.s. if it's a bit slow, turn down the width and fps, to speed up the conversion.

 check `video2chars --help` for more information.